-Whilst not the smallest fund in the peer group, AFMC's market cap is markedly below the sector average.
-However, its manager say that there is still reasonable liquidity in its shares; at current prices, the value of its one-year average daily volume of shares traded is £155.8k.
+Whilst not the smallest fund in the peer group, AFMC's market cap is markedly below the sector average, but there is still reasonable liquidity in its shares; at current prices, the value of its one-year average daily volume of shares traded is £155.8k.

-AFMC's smaller size may also explain why its ongoing charges are at the top end of the range, for its peer group, although, looking at Figure 11, it appears that AFMC's ongoing charges are not that much higher than some funds that are considerably bigger.
+AFMC's smaller size also explains why its ongoing charges are at the top end of the range although it should be noted that AFMC's ongoing charges are not that much higher than some funds that are considerably bigger.
 Moreover, its ongoing charges are comparable to those of Blackrock Frontiers, which is its closest competitor.

-AFMC's discount is tighter than that of the sector average.
-This could suggest that there is demand for its strategy although the discount has moved within a range of 3.6% to 13.3% during the last three years.
+AFMC's discount is tighter than that of the sector average, suggesting demand for its strategy although the discount has moved within a range of 3.6% to 13.3% during the last three years.
 In terms of gearing, AFMC's exposure, at both the gross and net level, is comparable to that of the peer group average.